 Requests for comment

-Any request for comment should be directed to the Media and Communications Team at email@example.com.
+Any request for comment should be directed to the Media team at email@example.com.